oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_ip_sec_connection_tunnel_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>The date and time the IPSec connection tunnel was created, in the format defined by RFC3339.</div>
+                                            <div>The date and time the IPSec connection tunnel was created, in the format defined by <a href='https://tools.ietf.org/html/rfc3339'>RFC3339</a>.</div>
                                             <div>Example: `2016-08-25T21:10:29.600Z`</div>
                                         <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>